 color of the sugar would not be undesirable (such as a very white cake,

-and is great for gingerbread, chutneys and fruit cakes.
-Since brown
+and is great for gingerbread, chutneys, and fruit cakes.

-sugar contains a small amount of acid, when combined with baking soda,
+sugar contains a small amount of acid, when any brown sugar is combined with baking soda,

 Two recipes are